 Additional Research Samples: In the event something unexpected occurs to you during your participation in the protocol, the research team may request additional samples be collected for research analysis.
 This is being done with the intention of evaluating the effects of the investigational product you previously received.
-The total amount of extra blood that will be collected from you will be 3 tablespoons of blood (not to exceed a maximum blood draw of 3 tablespoons total in an 8-week period).
+The total amount of extra blood that will be collected from you will be 3 tablespoons of blood (not to exceed a maximum blood draw of 3 tablespoons total in an 8-week period), in addition to the protocol-specified time points.